 activeclass indicating it has been pressed.

-When a user clicks on any of the other buttons, the data should then represent the button pressed.
+When a user clicks on any of the other buttons, the page should redirect the user to either

 - Planet Cards: